 When can Hysteroscopy be performed?

-The gynecologist generally recommends to schedule Hysteroscopy during the first week of the female’s menstrual cycle.
+The gynecologist generally recommends scheduling Hysteroscopy during the first week of the female’s menstrual cycle.
 This is the optimum time for the doctor to examine the inner of the uterus and cervix.
-Although, it can also be performed at any other time to diagnose the cause of abnormal bleeding or spotting in case of postmenopausal women.
+Although, it can also be performed at any other time to diagnose the cause of abnormal bleeding or spotting in the case of postmenopausal women